adaltas/node-nikita/packages/docker/src/compose/index.coffee.md

 # `nikita.docker.compose`

-Create and start containers according to a docker-compose file `nikita.docker.compose` is an alias to `nikita.docker.compose.up`
+Create and start containers according to a docker-compose.yml file `nikita.docker.compose` is an alias to `nikita.docker.compose.up`

 ## Output